rust-lang/book/src/ch07-03-controlling-visibility-with-pub.md

 Hmmm, it says this is still dead, even though it's `pub`.
 While the function is public within the module, the `network` module it's in is not public.
-We're working from the interior of the library out, this time, as opposed to with `client` where we worked from the outside in.
+We're working from the interior of the library out this time, as opposed to with `client` where we worked from the outside in.
 Let's change `src/lib.rs` to add the same fix though, by making `network` public like `client` is: